-Your paraglider has been designed to a high standard of safety and stability, but it will only retain these characteristics if it is properly looked after.
+Your new paraglider has been designed to a high standard of safety and stability, but it will only retain these characteristics if it is properly looked after.
 This manual has been prepared to give you information and advice about your paraglider.
-It is not a training manual.
-If you need replacement parts or further information, please contact your BGD dealer or BGD directly.
+If you ever need any replacement parts or further information, please do not hesitate to contact your nearest BGD dealer or contact BGD directly.